SPUR-TECH/Life-Hackers-/README.md

 ## Project mission:

-So <b style="color: rgb(212, 32, 32);">LIFE</b> HACKERS<b style="color: rgb(212, 32, 32);">!</b> is a website where you can come and watch videos about evreyday tasks like building, making things, packing, cleaning, and even survival techniques without the annoying adds.
+So <b style="color: rgb(212, 32, 32);">LIFE</b> HACKERS<b style="color: rgb(212, 32, 32);">!</b> is a website where you can come and watch videos about everyday tasks like building, making things, packing, cleaning, and even survival techniques without the annoying adds.
 You can even sign up for up to date videos so you don't miss out on all the new stuff.
 These videos will surely improve the way you think when you take on your next task.

 ## Site Author's mission:

 I built this site for people to escape the annoying adds in youtube.
 It's built in a very simplistic way for ease of use with flowing colours throughout all pages and easy links to them, in the NAVBAR and also at the bottom of the page with links to social media sites like Facebook, Twitter, Instagram and Youtube.
-I've added a copywright with my SPUR-<b style="color: rgb(212, 32, 32);">TECH </b>Web Designs logo in the footer.
+I've added a copyright with my SPUR-<b style="color: rgb(212, 32, 32);">TECH </b>Web Designs logo in the footer.

 ## Wireframes: